GRIDAPPSD/pyvvo/README.rst

 Run the tests
 ~~~~~~~~~~~~~

-If you've followed all the directions in :ref:`set-up-pycharm`, you
+If you've followed all the directions in `this section
-should be good to start working.
-To confirm your setup is working, you
+<#setting-up-pycharm-to-work-with-pyvvo>`__, you should be good to start
+working.
+To confirm your setup is working, you can run all the PyVVO
-can run all the PyVVO tests.
-Unfortunately, not all the tests will pass
+tests.
+Unfortunately, not all the tests will pass even if your setup is
-even if your setup is correct.
-The platform has some bugs (fixes are
+correct.
+The platform has some bugs (fixes are perpetually upcoming) and
-perpetually upcoming) and has also recently made some
+has also recently made some backward-incompatible changes that have yet
-backward-incompatible changes that have yet to be addressed.
+to be addressed.

 **NOTE**: The very first time you run the tests (or any code for that
 matter) I would recommend starting the tests, and after a single test